Famous Road Cycling Routes Around Morzine

 Greatest race moment – Bernard Hinault’s record climb time of 33 minutes back in 1979.

-Travelling to Morzine with a bike couldn’t be easier, most airlines will take a boxed or bagged bike in the hold for a small additional fee and most transfer operators will have trailers for bikes.
+In order to ride these famous road cycling routes around Morzine, you will need a bike.
+Fortunately travelling to Morzine with a bike couldn’t be easier, most airlines will take a boxed or bagged bike in the hold for a small additional fee and most transfer operators will have trailers for bikes.
 Driving to Morzine is also an option being just an 8 hour drive from Calais (click here to our guide to driving to Morzine).
 If you’d prefer to hire a bike in town there are a number of great bike shops offering hire at very reasonable prices.

 If you are looking for somewhere special to stay for your visit to Morzine, somewhere perfect to relax after a big day in the saddle then why not click here to see more on The Farmhouse.
 A boutique hotel in the heart of Morzine, steeped in alpine history.
 We also have secure bike storage and everything you will need for the perfect cycling holiday in the French Alps.